This is part 3 of a series on grinding:

 None of these wheels will work properly unless they are regularly dressed.
 Dressing consists of rubbing a very hard stone or a row of diamonds against the rotating grinding wheel.
 This encounter rips off the top layer of the stone and exposes fresh, clean, SHARP grit.
 Sharp grit cuts faster and cooler.
 One way to make a hard grinding wheel run cooler is to dress is regularly.
 We also dress wheels to get any eccentricity out of them when we first mount them and when we want to curve the surface to make grinding easier.
 More on the technique of dressing later.

-The typical wheel dresser is a block of rough diamonds, either plated to a stick or part of a matrix.
+The typical wheel dresser is a block of rough diamonds in a block at the end of a stick.
 What you need to know is that single point diamond dressers are used in tool post grinders for precisely shaping a grinding wheel.
 We are hand holding our dresser, so a multipoint dresser is far more effective.

 Our final choice is plated wheels.
 The newest grinding technology uses CBN (Cubic Boron Nitride) abrasive, a synthetic, diamond-like material that is plated onto an aluminum substrate wheel.
 Diamonds, being carbon-based, have a serious issue when grinding tool steel.
 The carbon on the tools and diamonds want to bond, and - even worse - diamonds are heat insulators, so like vitrified wheels, they reflect heat back into the tool.
 CBN, on the other hand, absorbs heat and the aluminum wheel just soaks up more heat.
 So the single coolest way of grinding these days is on a CBN wheel.
 And the bonus that you do not have to dress the wheels.
 The only caveat is that non-ferrous metals will clog the CBN wheel so if you mount a CBN wheel on your grinder, keep one side for a traditional wheel so that you can grind other stuff besides tool edges.